Everyone has a different set of needs when it comes to personal financial management.

 5. Best for Taxes: TurboTax

-TurboTax is a super easy and user-friendly personal finance software Canada for filing your taxes.
+TurboTax is a super easy and user-friendly personal finance software for filing your taxes.
 Although you may not need TurboTax to manage your finances throughout the rest of the year, TurboTax can be incredibly helpful when it’s time for taxes.

 Even though it’s not the cheapest tax preparation tool, it is consumer-friendly.
 The app walks you through every facet of your tax preparation to ensure that everything you file remains accurate and error-free.